microtrain/bootcamp/13-Express/06-AuthApp.md

 ## Implement a GUI for User Registration

 In the last lesson we created a user by making a curl request to an API.
 The login for we just created allows us to login with that user.
 Now we will build a form to allow for user registration using our app.
-Start by removing the call to ```loadLoginForm()``` at the end of the file and replace it with the a new method called ```loadRegisterForm()```.
-We will then call the ```loadRegisterForm()``` method.
+Start by removing the call to ```loginForm()``` at the end of the file and replace it with the a new method called ```registrationForm()```.
+We will then call the ```registrationForm()``` method.
 ### Create the Registration Form
 We will create this the same way we created the login form.
 The main difference will be the field names.